 Paladins finally have options in The Burning Crusade.
 Retribution picks up more spells and consistency, though still is below the pack on the charts.
 Holy remains one of the strongest healers in the game with a powerful utility package that helps in Arena.
 The real MVP, however, is Protection, which becomes arguably the best tank in the game in TBC!

 WoW Classic TBC Paladin Ratings: PVE 4/5 - PVP 3/5

 Priest ran the show in WoW Classic healing, and they're still quite powerful in TBC.

-In TBC, healing Priests receive new AOE healing capabilities and new powerful buffs which lead the show when choosing spec.
+In TBC, healing Priests receive new AOE healing capabilities and new powerful buffs for Holy, and powerful throughput in Discipline.
 For Shadow Priests, the spec rounds out to be much more consistent, offering unmatched utility for its DPS slot by returning mana to others and increasing spell damage taken.